mslib/remote-host/README.md

 **BUILT-IN RESPONSE WRAPPERS**
 ------------------------------

-All Response objects (point above) are wrapped into a *ResponseWrapper* object, which 'extracts' some additional information from the Response object.
+A wrapper class is an object which is returned by the ***'execute()'*** method and it contains a given set of information extracted by the network response.

-This additional information includes:
+This information could include:

 - The Response Status: true if request was successful; false otherwise;
 - The Response Return Code: an internal or general return code (e.g. HTTP status code);